-Visual Arts Quilting - Quilting the Best Better (SF 50331B)
+Visual Arts Quilting - Quilting the Best Better (Level 2) (SF 50331b)

 Exhibit one of the following quilting options.
-All exhibits should include a card which identifies if the quilt as an original design created by the exhibitor or as a pattern created by someone else.
-Item may be quilted using any method - tie, hand, or machine quilted.
+All exhibits should include a card which 1) Identifies the item as an original design created by the exhibitor as a pattern created by someone else; OR as a pattern that has been adapted by the exhibitor; 2) Identifies the type of batting used; AND 3) Provides details on any special techniques that were used (applique, embroidery, free-motion quilting, etc.).
+The item may be quilted using any method - tie, hand, or machine quilted.
 All work must be completed by the 4-H member.
 Exhibit one of the following:

-- Lap Quilt (width ranging from 48-60"; length ranging from 60-72"); OR - Large Quilted Wall Hanging (may be rectangular or square, sized larger than 48" x 48").
-Hanging should include tabs or a pocket on the back in order for it to be hung; OR

-Quilt that fits any size bed (Twin, Double, Queen or King).
+- A Lap Quilt (width ranging from 42" 58" length ranging from 56" 70"): OR - A Large Quilted Wall Hanging (can be rectangular or square, sized larger than 36" x 36").
+Hanging should include tabs or a pocket on the back for it to be hung, OR - A Quilt that fits any size bed (Twin, Double, Queen or King).